NCBI-Hackathons/PSST/README.md

 Grouping different disease types through the ClinVar database in various categories such as assorted metabolic diseases and breast cancer to see the relationship among human variations and phenotypes.

-1. Diseases were manually found using ClinVar dataset.
+1. Diseases were manually found exploring through the ClinVar dataset.

 2. Performed an online search to crosscheck whether the diseases that came up were metabolic or cancer related.